intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/operator_register.md

 }
 ```

-Output shape maybe is dynamic, so you can adjust the shape of output tensor in reshape function.
-And the gelu operator is based on oneDNN, so we also prepare primitive here.
+The output shape can be dynamic, so we can adjust the shape of the output tensor in the reshape function.
+We also prepare primitives here, becuase the Gelu operator is based on oneDNN.
 ```cpp
 void GeluOperator::Reshape(const vector<Tensor*>& input, const vector<Tensor*>& output) {
   //// Part1: Prepare tensors shape and memory descriptors